jhough/django-inform/README.rst

 Inform
 ==============================

-An esimple Django used to show deployment.
+A simple Django app used to show deployment.

 LICENSE: BSD